syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

 # NuGet Install and Configuration

 The Syncfusion Xamarin NuGet packages are published in public [NuGet.org](https://www.nuget.org/) from v15.4.0.17.
-So, no need any additional configurations required to utilize the Syncfusion Xamarin NuGet packages from v15.4.0.17.
-If you required to utilize the Syncfusion Xamarin NuGet packages from Syncfusion private NuGet server instead of NuGet.org, follow the below steps to configure and install the Syncfusion Xamarin NuGet packages.
+So, no need any additional configurations required to utilize the Syncfusion Xamarin NuGet packages from v15.4.0.17. .
+If you required to utilize the Syncfusion Xamarin NuGet packages from Syncfusion private NuGet server instead of NuGet.org or if you required to utilize the other platform NuGet packages , follow the below steps to configure and install the Syncfusion NuGet packages.
-Except Xamarin platform packages, follow the below steps to configure and install the Syncfusion NuGet packages.

 ## NuGet Configuration in Visual Studio